Why Are Living Networks So Smart?

 How We Curate Our Connections

-At the simplest level, we form a connection when we friend someone on Facebook, follow them on Twitter, or circle them on Google+.
+At the simplest level, we form a connection when we friend someone on Facebook, follow them on Twitter or LinkedIn.
 But just because you follow someone doesn’t necessarily mean you pay attention to them.

-On Google+, many people use “circles” to help them prioritize their relationships.
-For example, I have a circle that I call “Tier 1” with 51 people to whom I pay particularly close attention.
-You can do something similar on Twitter and Facebook with “lists.”
-People in my Tier 1 circle get a lot more attention from me than other people do – more plusses, comments and re-shares – and that added attention helps keep their posts higher up in the Google+ stream.
+On Twitter, one of the common ways of more closely following someone’s activity is through lists.
+People on my “Focus” and “MVP” lists get more attention from me than other people do – more likes, replies and re-tweets – and that added attention helps keep their tweets higher up in the Twitter stream.
 I’m adding feedback to strengthen their signal, just like an ant to a pheromone trail.

 Here’s the kicker though.
 Because of the way these networks are engineered, all that feedback you’re giving to people’s posts actually shapes the network itself.
-On Google+ and Facebook, when you stop paying attention to someone, their posts start to “evaporate” from your stream.
-Google uses a “relevance” algorithm that weights people’s importance to you and Facebook’s EdgeRank algorithm does the same thing.
+On Twitter and Facebook, when you stop paying attention to someone, their posts start to “evaporate” from your stream.
+These social networks use relevance (like Facebook’s EdgeRank algorithm) to weight people’s importance to you.
 These algorithms continue to evolve, but essentially the way they work is that if you ignore someone long enough, that’s interpreted as a signal that the network uses to weaken your connection to that person over time.
 You then see less of their content, pay even less attention to them, and create a feedback loop that effectively prunes them out of your network – even though you’re technically still “connected.”

 Why All This Matters